PhilippeMoussalli/Deep-learning-pipeline-for-radiology-department-of-UZ-Leuven-Hospital/README.md

    **Pre-processing pipeline: Preprocessing the data before feeding it to the network**

    <img src="/figures/Pre_processing.PNG" width="40%">

   ### 3) Pre-processing:

-  **Post-processing pipeline: Postporcessing the output of the network in order to convert it to a suitable format for visualization and modification on the radiology workstation**
+  **Post-processing pipeline: processing the output of the network in order to convert it to a suitable format for visualization and modification on the radiology workstation**

    <img src="/figures/post_processing.PNG" width="40%">